madsbuch/blog/_posts/2015-12-17-100-days-of-fibonacci-day-2-java.md

 }
 {% endhighlight %}

-To keep the type signature to that of the other functions, we build an overloaded wrapper method, which initializes a hash table, runs the recursive function and return its result.
+To keep the type signature to that of the other implementations, we build an overloaded wrapper method, which initializes a hash table, runs the recursive function and returns its result.

 {% highlight java %}
 /**